1600 (19th November)

 Charles refused to pass control of the military to Parliament.

 1642 (13th February)

-King Charles Henrietta Maria accompanied her daughter, Mary to The Hague for her marriage to Prince William of Orange.
+King Charles’s wife, Henrietta Maria, accompanied their daughter, Mary to The Hague for her marriage to Prince William of Orange.
 While in the Netherlands Henrietta Maria raised funds to support Charles’s battle against Parliament.

 1642 (5th March)